1papaya/tebetebe/docs/_sources/index.rst.txt

 `tebetebe <https://github.com/1papaya/tebetebe>`_ is a Python API to compile, serve, and query routable networks using the `Open Source Routing Machine <https://project-osrm.org>`_ (OSRM) and `OpenStreetMap <https://openstreetmap.org>`_ data, and provides a framework for routing analysis using these networks.

+Package Overview
+********

+`tebetebe` makes it easy to compile a custom routing `Scenario` by abstracting OSRM executables into a pythonic API, and provides a wide opporunity to customize these scenarios and run various types of routing analysis.

+With the range of customization available in the .lua configuration files, specific accurate and *readable* transportation models can be developed to be fed into other types of analysis.

+Examples of routing analysis include: accessibility analysis (`how far away are residents from social services?`), vulnerability analysis (`if a bridge were to collapse, who would be affected?`), and hitchhiking analysis (`which roads are likely to have the most traffic?`)

+`tebetebe` also simplifies the routing analysis pipeline by enabling data to be pulled live from the Overpass API and modified programmatically by Osmium.
+Finally, the package contains various user-contributed classes which automate common tasks in routing analysis, such as isochrones.

+Comments, suggestions, and contributions are welcomed!

 Installation
 ************